KukaXoco Finance: Investment Center

 BlackRock TCP Capital [14.7%] (NYSE)

-has a high yield because its price has dropped from 14 in 2021
+Has a high yield because its price has dropped from 14 in 2021

 to 7 in 2025.
 But even if it rises back to 14, the yield is still